The IAFI Columbia River Gorge Chapter has already had a very busy Spring/Summer, and there is more to come:

 - We represented the Gorge Chapter at the IAFI Board Meeting in mid-April, helping work through several issues, including deciding which features should be included in the IAF-NGT brochure being developed..

 - We led another Gorge Geology field trip in late April, covering 50 MY of local geologic history in an 80 mile loop with 17 stops from Bonneville Dam to Columbia Hills State Park east of The Dalles.
 We explored landslides, debris flows, various flood basalt features, ancient and “recent” Ice Age floods features, even a Maar and ancient Columbia River deposits.
 The most common comment after the trip is, “I’ve gone past all this stuff a million times never noticing it.
 I’ll never look at this drive the same again.”
-We’ve got another trip scheduled for Sunday, Sept.
-24th, register for it here.
+We’re now working on a new field trip to include Mt.
+Adams.

 - In early May we hosted a presentation, “Hell Unleashed: How Flood Basalts have shaped 3 billion years of Earth’s History” by Ellen Morris Bishop at the Columbia Gorge Discovery Center.
 It was a fantastic talk despite several technical issues.